 Links to these in 6 states and territories.
 Primary and Junior Secondary students.

 ‘The Sleek Geeks Science Eureka Prize encourages students with a passion for science and for communicating ideas to tell a scientific story via a short film’.
+Main website is found at an Australian Museum website.
+Multiple Teacher resources are available here.
 Primary and Secondary competitions.

 - Google Science Fair